 Registration and deadlines:

-- Please reach out to Pine Barren Society Deputy Director Katie Brown at firstname.lastname@example.org for more information or to register in the program.
+- Please reach out to firstname.lastname@example.org for more information or to register in the program.

-- The Zoom lecture with Dr. Christopher Gobler of Stony Brook University will be held mid-May 2021 (date to be determined).
+- The lecture with Dr. Christopher Gobler of Stony Brook University will be held late-May 2022 (date TBD).

-- The Zoom awards ceremony will be held at the end of June/early July 2021 (date to be determined).
+- The awards ceremony will be held at the end of early July 2022 (date TBD).

 Resources for Educators: